Pranjalmann10/fraud-det/README.md

 ## Storing Data from the Frontend

-The system provides two ways to store transaction data:
+The system provides three ways to store transaction data:

 1. **Using the Dashboard Form**:
    - Navigate to the dashboard at `http://localhost:8050`